 Aims of Diabetes Care during Adolescence

-• Person centred care with individualised targets aiming for lowest achievable HbA1c
+- Person centred care with individualised targets aiming for highest achievable time in range

 Insulin Regimens